 In a few weeks, the shoots will emerge from the soil.
 Once the shoots are 8 to 10 inches tall, mound several inches of soil around the stem.
 This is called "earthing up" or "hilling," and it helps produce a bigger potato crop.

 It's best to grow potatoes from specially grown seed potatoes from a garden supply store that is certified disease-free.
 The potatoes you buy in the grocery store may have been treated with a sprout inhibitor to prevent them from sprouting in your pantry.
 However, if you have some potatoes that are beginning to sprout (the "eyes" have swollen, whitish shoots beginning to develop), simply plant a piece of the sprouting potato in the ground or in a roomy pot ($3, Lowe's) covered with 3 inches of soil.
 Within 2 weeks, green shoots should emerge.
 These will grow into bushy plants, and after 3 months or so, new spuds will develop below ground.

 If you don't have the space to grow potatoes in your yard, you can grow them on your deck or patio.
 Start with a large, deep pot with ample drainage.
 Fill one-third of the container with potting soil, then place your seed potatoes in the pot.
 Cover with a layer of potting soil.
 Keep the pot in the sun and well-watered.
 Hill the potted potatoes when they show about 6 inches of growth and repeat until the pot is full.

-Potatoes are ready to harvest when the plants begin to turn yellow and die back.
+Your potatoes are ready to harvest when the plants begin to turn yellow and die back, typically 18 to 20 weeks after planting.
 Most potatoes sprout quickly in spring when kept at room temperature, but the type of potato makes a difference if you want to harvest good tubers.